gagla/moviesApp/README.md

 ## Build frontend

 Run `ng build` to build the simple Angular 7 frontend.
 The build artifacts will be stored in the `dist/` directory.
+There are JSON object displayed to show data flow.

 MOVIES:
 After submitting movie title the whole movie object with details fetched from http://www.omdbapi.com/